Start Tekla Structures

 The availability of roles depends on your environment, but typically the following roles are available:

 Precast Concrete Detailer

 Select a configuration.

-The configuration you are using may not contain all the features described in the Tekla Structures product guides.
+The configuration that you are using might not contain all the features described in the Tekla Structures product guides.
 For more information on the features available in each configuration, see Tekla Structures configurations.

 Select what you want to do:

 On the Recent tab, you can open a recently used model.

 If the Recent tab is empty, then the All models tab is shown.

 On the All models tab, you can open any existing model.